f18m/cmonitor/README.md

 Options to stream data remotely
   -i, --remote-ip=<REQ ARG>             IP address or hostname of the InfluxDB instance to send measurements to;
                                         cmonitor_collector will use a database named 'cmonitor' to store them.
+                                        This can be used to set the hostname for Prometheus instance.
-  -p, --remote-port=<REQ ARG>           Port used by InfluxDB.
+  -p, --remote-port=<REQ ARG>           Port to be used by InfluxDB or Prometheus instance.
   -X, --remote-secret=<REQ ARG>         Set the InfluxDB collector secret (by default use environment variable CMONITOR_SECRET).

   -D, --remote-dbname=<REQ ARG>         Set the InfluxDB database name.

+Options to set remote
+  -r, --remote=<REQ ARG>                Set the target influxdb|prometheus.

 Other options
   -v, --version                         Show version and exit